demisto/content/Packs/DuoAdminApi/Integrations/DuoEventCollector/DuoEventCollector_description.md

 * **SECRET KEY** - The secrete key.
 * **First fetch from api time** - The time to take events from if no time is saved in the system.
 * **XSIAM request limit** - The limit amount of events to retrieve from the api.
+* **Request retries** - The number of retries to do to the api(we need it because too frequent request make the api retun a"too many requests 429" error).

 ## Step by step configuration